Balancing Breasts With Breast Augmentation

 If the dominant pectoral muscle is thicker than the non-dominant, I may back off the volume slightly.
 If a patient is droopy, I may keep the volume to give lift and projection even if the upper pole is fuller.
 In some situations, I will use a larger breast implant on one side.
 The larger implant will have a greater diameter but may keep a better shape as opposed to just overfilling the same size implant, which would make it pointier and more torpedo-like.
 In cases of extreme asymmetry, I may use a high-profile implant on one side and moderate or low on the other to achieve optimal balance between the augmented breasts.

 If one breast is higher than the other I may have to drop the fold of the higher breast down so that the upper portion of the implants will be symmetric.
-This is a balance and trade off as well.
+This is a balance and trade-off as well.
 Often the higher breast will have a higher nipple.
-Dropping the fold can make the higher nipple even higher—again a trade off for the goal of overall symmetry.
+Dropping the fold can make the higher nipple even higher—again a trade-off for the goal of overall symmetry of the entire breast.